mFahadNoor/whop-ai-support/README.md

 ## 📝 License

 MIT License - feel free to use for your own communities!

----

-**Made by Vortex (@script)** - Scaling AI support for hundreds of Whop communities